 In fact, considering yourself as a role model can be very helpful in creating the right mindset for all sorts of issues that crop up in everyday family life.
 A role model leads by example rather than by harsh discipline.
-A role model reinforces positive behaviours within the family and beyond.
+A role model reinforces positive behaviors within the family and beyond.
 A role model treats others with respect.

-As part of my Accidental Parent series of ebooks, I have written a guide for stepparents to improve their relationship with stepchildren and one of the steps is being a great role model.
+As part of my Accidental Parent series of e-books, I have written a guide for stepparents to improve their relationship with stepchildren, and one of the steps is being a great role model.

 - STOP using words alone and START demonstrating through your actions;

 - STOP being their best friend and START being their parent or guardian;

 - STOP taking everything seriously and START being more spontaneous and having fun with them;

 - STOP scorning the fact they will learn from you and START remembering you are a role model for a future adult.

 Taking the first of these points, teenagers, in particular, respond far better to actions than words.
 Whatever you say to them, it often feels like your comments are falling on deaf ears.
 Conversely, the way you deal with conflict in the family home is likely to be mirrored by your teenagers when they deal with their own crises in later life.
 This is a sobering thought.